 I think it is safe to say that most of us are familiar with the risks children face when their hearing loss goes undetected.
 It is well documented that they may fall behind in school, have cognitive or speech delays, feel isolated, and even suffer emotionally.
 These are all very serious issues, and it saddens me to think about even one child who does not have access to regular hearing health care.
-But lately, I’ve been thinking – and reading – about risk-of-elderly-hearing-loss.
+But lately, I’ve been thinking – and reading – about the risk of elderly hearing loss.

 Age-related hearing loss is one of the most common conditions affecting these older adults.
-One in three over 65 suffer hearing loss and by the time they reach 75, the number doubles.
+One in three over 65 suffers hearing loss, and by the time they reach 75, the number doubles.

 There are many reasons why we begin to lose our hearing as we age.
 Some of it is due to changes that occur in our inner ear as we get older, but it can also be caused by long-term exposure to loud noise or even certain medical conditions and medications.
 Although there is nothing we can do to prevent age-related hearing loss, it is never too late to take precautions to protect ourselves from loud noise.

 Regardless of why it occurs, it shouldn’t be ignored.
 Unfortunately, because the loss is gradual, some people don’t even realize that they have a problem.
 On average, a person will wait for 7 to 10 years before seeking help for their hearing loss.

 One reason people put off addressing the problem is simple denial.
 They just don’t think that they have a problem.
 Like my uncle says, “I hear what I want to hear.”
 They also assume that if age-related hearing loss is so common, it can’t be very harmful.
 Not true.
 Our ears play a vital role in balance, and hearing loss is known to increase the risk of a fall, which is the leading cause of injury for the elderly.